 hold on

-title("Intensity of the Sample","FontSize",16)
+title("Intensity of the Sample", "FontSize", 16)

-grid on, grid minor
+grid minor

 Plotting spatial resolution against the S pp values provides the modulation transfer function (MTF) in both horizontal and vertical directions.
 MATLAB’s enbw (equivalent noise bandwidth) function computes the noise equivalent bandwidth values.